rogerramosme/rogerramos.me/entries/its-alive.md

 ---
 date: 2019-01-24T04:05:49.662Z
 title: It's Alive!
-custom_url: ''
+customUrl: ''
 tags:
   - project
 ---

 Finally a more complete version of my website is _online_ and now I can log my daily learnings!

 There so much things to be done yet, things like:

-* Quote of the day
+- Quote of the day
-* What music is inspiring me on that day
+- What music is inspiring me on that day
-* What book or cool article I'm reading
+- What book or cool article I'm reading
-* Hero image with Post title
+- Hero image with Post title

 So many Thanks to [Rafael Fabeni](http://www.raphaelfabeni.com.br/), your Log repository has been my inspiration for this.